elephantscale/es-training-new/elastic/slides/Filebeat.md

 ## This is Called the Elastic Stack

-* prior to beats, you’d hear about the “ELK stack” – elasticsearch, logstash, kibana.
+* prior to beats, you’d hear about the “ELK stack” – Elasticsearch, Logstash, Kibana.